Chicago Smash

-The Chicago Smash is a World TeamTennis (WTT) franchise founded in 2020, owned by the league.
+The Chicago Smash was a World TeamTennis (WTT) franchise founded in 2020, owned by the league.
 The team was the third expansion teams in two years to enter the league in 2020 following the addition of the Orlando Storm and Vegas Rollers during the 2019 season.
 The Chicago Smash will play their home matches at the Credit Union 1 Arena in Chicago, Illinois.